18F/18f.gsa.gov/_posts/2016-02-19-how-and-why-we-built-the-micro-purchase-platform.md

 - kane
 - alla
 tags:
-- micro-purchase
+- micro-purchase platforms
+- procurement
-- federal acquisitions
+- acquisition services
 excerpt: "This past December, 18F launched a micro-purchase platform to enable vendors to place bids on opportunities to deliver open source code that costs $3,500 or less.
 This is a look at how and why we built this platform."